 Please share some of the top strengths identified in the community which your project will serve (500 characters)

-At initial convenings, villagers identified their children as the immediate priority.
-In response to the idea of piloting a program for 30 children in an existing building, participants drew from indigenous collectivist values.
-A woman explained how doing so would require excluding some families: “Using what criteria?
-We all have access or none of us has access.
-We will learn together.”
-150 villagers built the school and surrounding farm.
-215 children—nearly all villagers aged 2-5—were enrolled.
+At initial convenings, villagers responded to the idea of starting with 50 children in an existing building, participants by drawing from ancestral collectivist values: A woman said that doing so would require excluding some families.
+“How do we choose?
+We will all have access or none will, and we will all learn together.”

 How many months are required for the project idea?
 (500 characters)